Introduction

 This technique can be extremely useful in various scenarios:

-• Data Migration: When migrating data from one system to another, you can generate SQL scripts to insert large volumes of data accurately and efficiently.
-For example, if you’re moving customer data from an old CRM system to a new one, generating the necessary SQL scripts can ensure that the data transfer is seamless and accurate.
+Data Migration: When migrating data from one system to another, you can generate SQL scripts to insert large volumes of data accurately and efficiently.
+For example, if you’re moving customer data from an old CRM system to a new CRM with email marketing software, generating the necessary SQL scripts can ensure that the data transfer is seamless and accurate.

 Conclusion